Dell EMC launches 3 new servers for the modern data centre

 Dell EMC says the release of the servers comes at a time where technology is at a relentless pace of scale and record adoption, which has resulted in emerging workloads that are growing in scale and scope.

-“As the bedrock of the modern data centre, customers expect us to push server innovation further and faster,” says Dell EMC server and infrastructure systems president Ashley Gorakhpurwalla.
+“As the bedrock of the modern data center, customers expect us to push server innovation further and faster,” says Dell EMC server and infrastructure systems president Ashley Gorakhpurwalla.

 “As customers deploy more IoT solutions, they need highly capable and flexible compute at the edge to turn data into real-time insights; these new servers that are engineered to deliver that while lowering total cost of ownership (TCO).”